Last Updated on November 4, 2022 by Rebecca Huff

 The content shared through this website, or social media pages, or any other materials distributed by ThatOrganicMom is intended to provide helpful and informative material.
 I am not a doctor or nutrition professional, and do not provide medical advice.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.
 Nothing you read here should be relied upon to determine dietary changes, a medical diagnosis or courses of treatment.

 The advice & statements on this blog have not been evaluated by the Food & Drug Administration.
 Any information on this blog is not intended to diagnose, treat, cure, or prevent any disease.

-In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, testimonial, and/or link to any products or services from this blog.
+I may receive monetary compensation or other types of remuneration for my endorsement, testimonial, and/or link to any products or services from this blog.
 Please know that I only recommend or endorse products and services that I personally approve of and appreciate, and feel would be helpful for readers.
 All ideas and opinions expressed are completely my own.
 Thank you for supporting ThatOrganicMom blog!
 If you have any questions, feel free to contact me.